Shahbazov will represent Azerbaijan at the International Energy Forum in Istanbul - ExBulletin

 Minister Shahbazov will deliver a speech at the session “Challenges and Opportunities for a Sustainable Future”.

-Speakers include Turkish President Recep Tayyip Erdogan, Turkish Minister of Energy and Natural Resources Alparslan Bayraktar, Bulgarian Minister of Energy Vladimir Malinov, Hungarian Minister of Foreign Affairs and Trade Peter Szijjarto, Moldovan Minister of Energy Victor Parlicov, Russian Deputy Minister of Energy Pavel Sorokin and Serbian Minister of Energy and mines, Dubravka Đedović Handanović.
+Speakers include Turkish President Recep Tayyip Erdogan, Minister of Energy and Natural Resources of Trkiye Alparslan Bayraktar, Bulgarian Minister of Energy Vladimir Malinov, Hungarian Minister of Foreign Affairs and Trade Peter Szijjarto, Minister Moldovan Energy Minister Victor Parlicov, Russian Deputy Energy Minister Pavel Sorokin and Serbian Minister of Energy energy and mining, Dubravka Edovi Handanovi.

 The forum will serve as a platform to discuss a wide range of issues.